scipy-lectures/scientific-python-lectures/euroscipy2010_tutorials/source/numpy/numpy.rst

-Graphical data representation : matplotlib and mayavi
+Graphical data representation : matplotlib and Mayavi
 -----------------------------------------------------

 Now that we have our first data arrays, we are going to visualize them.